openedx/openedx-aspects/docs/concepts/xapi_concepts.rst

 It can be a learner, instructor, system administrator, or any other agent involved in the learning process.

-Actors in Aspects are uniquely identified using a platform-generated ``external_id`` which helps keep event data anonymous.
+By default, actors in Aspects are uniquely identified using a platform-generated ``external_id`` which helps keep event data anonymous.
 Aspects can link this ``external_id`` back to a username or email address where individual identities are needed.
+See :ref:`changing_actor_identifier` for more options.

 Verb
 ~~~~
-Verbs in xAPI are URIs from the  paired with short, translated, human-friendly labels.
+Verbs in xAPI are URIs paired with short, translated, human-friendly labels.
 Verbs
 should be in past tense, idenoting that the action has already been performed.

 There are many verbs used in Aspects events, for example:  completed, progressed,